Ftrejo23/Onramp_DE_Vanguard_Project_Francisco_Trejo/submissions/README.md

 ## Project Objective

 The objective of this project is to ingest, transform, store, and analyze Spotify data from my own personal top 20 artists.
-This will be done using the Spotify API, [Spotipy] (https://spotipy.readthedocs.io/en/master/#), to get info about the artist, their albums, and songs.
+This will be done using the Spotify API, [Spotipy](https://spotipy.readthedocs.io/en/master/#), to get info about the artist, their albums, and songs.
 The data will be stored in a SQLite database on our local machines where we will create views and visualizations for additional analytics.

 ## Project Directory